I retired at 32 as a founder. Here's the path I took.

 • At my corporate day jobs, I optimized for learning and work-life balance.
 My learning usually stalled after a year or two at one company, so I’d quit and find another job.

-• I invested (and continute to do so) in physical and mental wellbeing via regular workouts, meditation, journaling, traveling, and good food.
+• I invested (and continue to do so) in physical and mental wellbeing via regular workouts, meditation, journaling, traveling, and good food.
 My fulfilling non-work-life re-energized me for my work-life, and my work-life supported my non-work-life: a virtuous cycle.

 • I automated the most time-consuming aspects of my business (outside of product development).
 Nowadays, I take long vacations and work at most 20 hours a week / a three-day work week .